 You find 100 influencers that can promote your product.

-You pay each one of them $200 per post or campaign
+Then, you pay each one of them $200 per post or campaign.

 You make $80-100k that year from product sales.